How to choose campervan gadgets that are worthy of precious space

 |Scrabble Deluxe Travel Edition I’m not a great speller, but I love words, so I have a love/hate relationship with scrabble.

-Scrabble is my favorite board game and this set is a brilliant design for Vanlife.
+Scrabble is my favorite board game.
+This set is a brilliant addition to any campervan gadgets collection.

 Campervan gadgets for the kitchen